+Still...
 Tastes good.

-Smoking mirrors...smoking mirrors....
+Smoking mirrors... smoking mirrors...

 The little girl turns her attention to her mother who continues to argue with the nurse.
-She clearly doesn't have the money to pay for the visit and refuses to be denied.
+She doesn't have the money to pay for the visit but refuses to be denied.
+Her daughter needs to be seen.

-Sanjay follows the little girl's gaze.
-He realizes the woman arguing with the nurse is the little girl's mother.
+Sanjay follows the Little Girl's gaze.
+He realizes the woman arguing with the nurse is the Little Girl's mother.

 The little girl's mother counts and recounts her money, searching her purse desperately for the means to pay for the visit.
-The little girl turns back to Sanjay.
+The Little Girl turns back to Sanjay.